 My son has a stuffed monkey that is missing its eyes, an arm, and all of its stuffing; he is clearly well-loved, and if he goes missing, we call it a “Monkey-911.”

 Monkey also smells like he’s well-loved.
 Haha!
 He gets washed every week or so, but it’s rare that the non-essential stuffed animals do, so take this time to wash those other stuffed animals well.
-Throw everything in on the delicate – preferably hot water – cycle, and let them air dry.
+Throw everything in on the delicate cycle – preferably with hot water – and let them air dry.
+We also like to put ours in these mesh laundry bags to protect them in the washer.

 2. Do a Quick Wipe Down